Going, going, gone.

 Next, we take you out of the city for the rustic vibe at the Kutztown Folk Festival, which runs from June 29 to July 7 at the Kutztown Fairgrounds in Berks County.
 There, you’ll discover more than 200 crafts people and folk artists, along with plenty of good, old-fashioned Pennsylvania Dutch food.
 Be sure to not “throw the cow over the fence.”

-Heading west again, the 53rd edition of the Central Pennsylvania Festival of the Arts beckons.
-The street fair that once spanned the avenues of State College has segued to 127 Bryce Jordan Center in University Park.
+Heading west again, the 53rd edition of the Central Pennsylvania Festival of the Arts beckons, with the street fair spanning the avenues of State College and on the campus of Penn State.
 Dates this summer run from July 10 to July 14.
 A sidewalk art sale takes place concurrently on the streets of State College.
 For more details, visit www.arts-festival.com.

 Looking for something out of the ordinary?
 An oozing monster just might do the trick.
 The 19th Annual Blob Fest takes place in Phoenixville.
 Yes, actor Steve McQueen’s career was launched in the 1958 cult classic, “The Blob,” partially filmed in Phoenixville in the Colonial Theater, which is central to the three-day horror film festival, which runs July 12 to July 14.
 Join the madness being re-enacted as participants scream and run out of the theater.
 Saddle shoes and poodle skirts are optional.